Melchy/Ridge/Examples/4_RecommendedSetup/readme.md

-﻿## Minimal possible setup
+﻿## RethrowExceptionInsteadOfReturningHttpResponse

+This is simplified example of setup that we usually use in our projects.
-This example shows minimal asp application and test using ridge.
+This example contains RethrowExceptionMiddleware and RequestResponseLogging from previous examples.